jywarren/image-sequencer/README.md

 ### Browser

-Just include [image-sequencer.js](https://publiclab.github.io/image-sequencer/dist/image-sequencer.js) in the Head section of your web page.
-See the [demo here](https://publiclab.github.io/image-sequencer/)!
+Just include [image-sequencer.min.js](https://github.com/publiclab/image-sequencer/blob/stable/dist/image-sequencer.min.js) in the Head section of your web page.
+See the [demo here](https://sequencer.publiclab.org)!

 ### Node (via NPM)

 (You must have NPM for this)
-Add `image-sequencer` to your list of dependencies and run `$ npm install`
+Add `image-sequencer` to your list of dependencies and run `npm install`

 ### CLI